-In this principle, RNs/NPs work within the limits of their scope of practice, education, experience, knowledge, skill, and judgment.
-To achieve this principle, RNs/NPs are expected to:
+RNs/NPs work within the limits of their scope of practice, education, experience, knowledge, skill, and judgment.
+RNs/NPs are expected to:

-- 3.1 identify themselves to clients consistent with the College's public register, using their name, professional title, and their role within the health care team. - 3.2 recognize and work within the limits of their scope of practice and their knowledge, skill, and judgment. - 3.3 identify when clients' therapeutic needs are outside of their scope of practice or individual competence and support clients to seek services from the appropriate health care professionals. - 3.4 seek and use the best available evidence to inform their practice. - 3.5 conduct research ethically, including placing client well-being above all other research objectives. - 3.6 use clinical reasoning/judgment when providing nursing care. - 3.7 use critical inquiry to assess, plan, implement, evaluate, and modify client care, together with clients and the health care team. - 3.8 use principles of trauma and violence informed care for clients and when interacting with members of the health care team. - 3.9 respond and are available to clients in their care. - 3.10 respond to client needs and give timely nursing care.
-When timely care is not possible, nurses explain to clients the reasons for the delay and take steps to avoid or limit client harm. - 3.11 advocate for and support clients in accessing timely health care that meets clients' needs.
+- 3.1 identify themselves to clients consistent with the College's public register, providing their name, professional title, and their role within the health care team. - 3.2 recognize and work within the limits of their scope of practice and their knowledge, skill, and judgment. - 3.3 identify when clients' therapeutic needs are outside of their scope of practice or individual competence and support clients to seek services from the appropriate health care professionals. - 3.4 seek and use the best available evidence to inform their practice. - 3.5 conduct research ethically, including placing client well-being above all other research objectives. - 3.6 use clinical reasoning/judgment when providing nursing care. - 3.7 use critical inquiry to assess, plan, implement, evaluate, and modify client care, together with clients and the health care team. - 3.8 use principles of trauma and violence informed care for clients and when interacting with members of the health care team. - 3.9 be responsive and available to clients in their care. - 3.10 respond to client needs and give timely nursing care.
+When timely care is not possible, RNs/NPs explain to clients the reasons for the delay and take steps to avoid or limit client harm. - 3.11 advocate for and support clients in accessing timely health care that meets clients' needs.

-- 3.12 engage in safe medication management practices, including having authorization and requisite knowledge, skill, and judgment. - 3.13 maintain, and keep clear, complete, accurate, and timely documentation.
-RNs/NPs do not document false or misleading information. - 3.14 conduct appropriate business practices if engaged in self-employment, including accurate record keeping, informing clients of fee components, and charging fitting and reasonable fees. - 3.15 take reasonable steps to ensure continuity of care for clients when ending the therapeutic nurse-client relationship and support the client in finding alternative services, as appropriate. - 3.16 contributes to, uses, and evaluates new knowledge and technology relevant to the area and nature of practice setting.
+- 3.12 engage in safe medication management practices, including having authorization and requisite knowledge, skill, and judgment. - 3.13 maintain clear, complete, accurate, and timely documentation.
+RNs/NPs do not document false or misleading information. - 3.14 conduct appropriate business practices if engaged in self-employment, including accurate record keeping, informing clients of fee components, and charging reasonable fees. - 3.15 take reasonable steps to ensure continuity of care for clients when ending the therapeutic nurseclient relationship and support the client in finding alternative services, as appropriate. - 3.16 contributes to, uses, and evaluates new knowledge and technology relevant to the area and nature of practice setting.